Madison Tooth Extraction, Recovery and Replacement

 In many instances, the jaw will lack sufficient room for the proper accommodation of wisdom teeth.
 This situation can result in the partial or angled eruption of wisdom teeth, causing them to become trapped in an unfavorable position within the jaw.
 This can potentially lead to infection and harm to neighboring teeth and a molar extraction may be necessary.

-While it is not mandatory to extract an impacted wisdom tooth in all cases, there are situations where it could lead to decay, pain, or swelling, necessitating a molar extraction.
+While it is not mandatory to extract an impacted wisdom tooth in all cases, there are situations where it could lead to decay, pain or swelling, necessitating a molar extraction.
 Problems tend to occur with increasing frequency after the age of 30.

 Potential issues that can be caused by not removing wisdom teeth: